Nukesor/encarne/README.md

 # Encarne

-This is a project for automatic `h.265` encoding of all video containers in a specified directory.
+Encarne is a tool for automatic `h.265` encoding of all video containers in a specified directory.

-Every single file that isn't encoded with `x265` yet will be encoded using `x265` one by one.
+Every container, which isn't encoded with `x265` will be reencoded using `x265` one by one.
-We use `pueue` for scheduling and process handling.
+`pueue` is used for scheduling and process handling.
-Another requirement is `mediainfo`.
-A program we need to determine the used encoding for any video container.
+Another requirement is `mediainfo`, which is needed to determine various attributes of video containers.

 ## Installation:

 **encarne**:
 There are three different ways to install pueue.

-1. Use an Arch Linux AUR package manager i.e Yaourt: `yaourt -S encarne-git` .
+1. An arch linux AUR package manager e.g `yaourt`: `yaourt -S encarne-git` .
 This will deploy the service file automatically.
-2. Install by using pip: `pip install encarne`.
+2. Pip: `pip install encarne`.
 3. Clone the repository and execute `python setup.py install`.